oshibka404/ozorn.in/src/content/blog/line-jumps.md

 emoji: '🐇'
 lang: 'en'
 ---
 In this story we’ll guide you along the whole development process of line jumps in Miro: a feature that might seem insignificant at first glance but is essential for diagramming.
-Likewise, its implementation seemed trivial at first but a closer look revealed many layers of hidden complexity.
-We’ll show you a real example of what development process looks like in Miro, what precedes it and what goes after.
+Likewise, its implementation seemed trivial at first, but a closer look revealed many layers of hidden complexity.
+We’ll show you a real example of what a development process looks like in Miro, what precedes it and what goes after.
 We’ll tell how decisions are being made along the way and how we think about things we do in terms of business, product and technology.

 Martina was plotting an electrical diagram in Miro the other day but struggled with line crossings.
 The intersections were ambiguous: are the wires connected to each other, or they just pass by?
 In different schematic conventions the plain cross has different meanings.